melissatmaca/cs546_Group4_Project/README.md

 Logout:
 The logout button simply logs the user out and returns them to the login screen where they can choose to login or register a new account.

+Testing:
+We have created a seed file to make testing easier. this can be run using "npm seed".
+This seed file adds 4 accounts and

+Credits:
+Melissa Atmaca, Cade Cermak, Alvin Radoncic, Joseph Trobiano, Bernard Vitale